By Scott Umstattd

 Your ISO setting controls how much light your camera's sensor will use.
 A higher ISO allows for more light to be used by the sensor.
 But this easy fix can come at a price.
 As you increase your ISO you increase the amount of noise in your pictures.

 If you have to take your ISO up to its highest setting to get the shot then that is what you have to do.
 Low light digital photography forces you to find light from any and all sources and increasing your ISO is a quick and easy way to make the most of just a little light.
-Plus, this noise can be addressed and often removed in editing.
+Plus, the noise can be addressed and often easily removed in editing if you are using Lightroom.

 If you’ve ever spent time shopping for lenses online you’ve noticed how pricey some lenses are.
 One of the biggest advantages these pricier lenses offer is performance in low light.

 A lens earns its medals when it performs in less than ideal circumstances.
 The kind of circumstances we all face in the real world.
-Especially those photographers in the documentary field.
+Especially those photographers in the documentary and fashion fields.

 Even with the most expensive camera and lens there will come a time and a place where you will ask the camera to do more than it is capable of doing.
 And in that same instant you may be asking more from yourself than you are capable of doing.